mattcarras/Get-ProductKey/README.md

 **.PARAMETER SkipRegProductKey**
   Switch.
 Skip attempting to decode the product key from the registry (non-VLK/MAK only, requires RemoteRegistry if remote).

+**.PARAMETER SkipDefaultProductKeys**
+  Switch.
+Skip attempting to decode the default product keys from the registry.

 **.PARAMETER SkipOEMInfo**
   Switch.
 Skip outputting OEM info from WMI / registry.